napsu/SPaiK/README.md

     + r_precision - Precision for reals,
     + param - Parameters.
 * subpro.f95
-  - subprograms for StoLMBM.
+  - Subprograms for StoLMBM.
 * data.py
   - Contains functions to load the example datasets in SPaiK.
 The data files are assumed to be located in a folder "data".
 This repository does not include the datasets themselves; they can be obtained from the repositories listed in the References section.
   - Contains functions to create train-test-validation splits.
 Splits are created for every experimental setting S1-S4 (see the references below).

 * Makefile
-  - makefile: builds a shared library to allow StoLMBM (Fortran95 code) to be called from Python program SPaiK.
+  - makefile: Builds a shared library to allow StoLMBM (Fortran95 code) to be called from Python program SPaiK.
 Uses f2py, Python3.7, and requires a Fortran compiler (gfortran) to be installed.